dabit3/lens-protocol-workshop/README.md

 This functionality does not yet exist, so let's create it.

-### Adding the ABI

-Next, we'll need the ABI from the contract we'll be interacting with to allow users to follow other users.

-Create a file named `abi.json` at the root of the project.

-Next, copy the ABI from the [contract](https://polygonscan.com/address/0x20f4D7DdeE23029048C53B42dc73A02De19F1c9E#ddExportABI) located [here](https://gist.github.com/dabit3/71d8fac2ea4081f32903cb479ea2881a) into this file and save it.

-### Profile view

 In the `app` directory, create a new folder named `profile`.

 In the `profile` directory create a new folder named `[id]`.